 Contents:

-Types of LinkedIn Scams
+Types of LinkedIn scams

 Unlike other popular social media platforms, LinkedIn is filled almost exclusively with professionals.
 Thus, the cyberthreats you can stumble upon are often distinct from the ones waiting for you on Facebook or any other social network.

-Let’s get to know them.
+Let's get to know the most common LinkedIn scams.

 The recruitment process is possibly the only situation where we willingly give away our personal details.
 After all, our job search is usually driven by the necessity or hope of finally finding that promising, well-paid job.
-And then – as the cybercrime story often goes – we find out the offer was, in fact, too good to be true.
+And then—as the cybercrime story often goes—we find out the offer was, in fact, too good to be true.

 Scammers may pose as representatives of legitimate, well-known companies.
 They might also set up LinkedIn pages of non-existing businesses or offer attractive after-hours gigs.